Reproductive system health

 Musculoskeletal system health

 As a massage therapist since 2009, I come from a background of anatomically and energetically focused structural work.
 My training at Lauterstein-Conway Massage School, through the Upledger Institute, and with the Arvigo Institute brings my skills, interest and personal life experience into my practice.
-I am grateful and honored to have the ability to address peoples' needs through the Arvigo® Techniques of Maya Abdominal Therapy.
+I am grateful and honored to have the ability to address peoples' needs through the wisdom of Rosita Arvigo and her teachers, Don Elijio Panti and Miss Hortense Robinson.
 This traditional modality gently repositions the abdominal organs, opening the flow through and around them for optimal function.
 Because both muscle and organ systems run through and root in our center, many difficulties and imbalances can be held there.
 The physical and emotional relief that can come from loosening the tension patterns at your center are profound and I invite you to 'meet your belly'!

 Rachael Wilder, LMT